The Ultimate Road Trip Guide to Destin, Florida

-From the ferry, take 180 into Gulf Shores, where we’ve stayed as much as Destin, and both are great destinations.
+We’ve stayed in Gulf Shores as much as Destin, and both are great destinations.
 Gulf Shores will save you a little money over Destin, which is pricier and more crowded, but you’ll find more to do in Destin.

 Go parasailing, dolphin cruise, off-shore fishing and much more!

 Gulf State State Park offers RV camping, cabins and even tent camping, plus lots of kids activities, hike and bike trails, zip lines and a fishing pier with bait and pole rentals.
 Click HERE to read more.

 If you’re looking for a fun and loud place, with lots of kid’s activities, then you’ll want to head over to The Hangout!
 They even have a fun Pirate and Princess themed breakfast!
 Bob’s Beachside Café and The Flying Harpoon are two must when visiting Gulf Shores and Orange Beach!